Skip to main content

 After much political teeth-gnashing and an amendment to shrink its scope, the Board of Supervisors voted to back Peskin’s legislation unanimously, 11-0.

 Ultimately, if California voters approve rent control reform, Peskin’s legislation may expand rent control to 16,000 more San Francisco tenants.
-It may be the most sweeping rental protection Peskin has authored — out of dozens of such protections — since he first took office in 1999.
+It may be the most sweeping rental protection Peskin has authored — out of dozens of such protections — in 24 years.

 Not a single tenant spoke on the effort’s behalf.